pokt-network/pocket/docs/development/README.md

 ### [Github Actions File](/.github/workflows/wiki_sync_process.yml)

-The Action is triggered when there is a change to any Markdown file on the main branch of the Repository.
-When triggered, some environment variables are set for a Python script that updates the Github Wiki Repository from the Pocket Repository.
+The Action is triggered when there is a change to any Markdown file on the main branch (i.e. after merge) of the Repository.
+When triggered, environment variables are set for a Python script that updates the Github Wiki Repository based on Pocket Repository source code.

 ### [Python Script](/tools/wiki_sync.py)

 The script finds the relevant Markdown files in the repository and organizes them for the Wiki Repository.
-Currently, the find command is filtered to exclude the App and Vendor directories.
+Currently, the find command is filtered to exclude the `./app` and `./vendor` directories.
 Based on the list of `.md` file paths, it maps the formatting spec from [above](##Maintaining-Documentation) to some information about the file.
 Using the map, it creates a Sidebar file which Github uses as a Table of Contents for the wiki, and also copies over the files with titles linking to the Sidebar from the Pocket repo.

 ### Linters